Vesteraalens Dampskibsselskab

 The ferry service was founded by Richard With on 10 November 1881 at Stokmarknes in Nordland, Norway.
-That same year, the shipping company's first ship - the steamer DS Vesteraalen from 1865 (ex-SS Arendal) was purchased from Arendals Dampskibsselskab.
+In the same year, the shipping company's first ship - the steamer DS Vesteraalen from 1865 (ex-SS Arendal) was purchased from Arendals Dampskibsselskab.
 The company ran in the local transportation route, and then it started the first Coastal Express in 1893 with the ship Vesteraalen from 1891.
-The company merged in 1987 with Ofotens Dampskibsselskab and a new company formed; Ofotens og Vesteraalens Dampskibsselskab (OVDS).
+The company merged in 1987 with Ofotens Dampskibsselskab and a new company was formed, Ofotens og Vesteraalens Dampskibsselskab (OVDS).
 That company merged with Troms Fylkes Dampskibsselskap in 2006 to form Hurtigruten Group.